Generalized Shipping Policy:

 We will quote exact or near exact shipping charges in advance of any order upon request.
 We offer this option in the last step of our shopping cart and over the phone.
 Or via e-mail, however you chose to contact us.

-A one pound package shipping via Priority Mail anywhere in the US to include Alaska, Hawaii, APO's, FPO's, Puerto Rico, USVI, and Guam costs $8 to $9.30 (rounded off) depending on the zone (distance from Florida).
+A one pound package shipping via Priority Mail anywhere in the US to include Alaska, Hawaii, APO's, FPO's, Puerto Rico, USVI, and Guam costs $8 to $9.60 (rounded off) depending on the zone (distance from Florida).
+Several ounce packages are considered one pound with all carriers.

 States not mentioned fall between those amounts.